Who Was Ida B. Wells? cover art

 Buy Now for ₹351.00

 Born into slavery in 1862, Ida Bell Wells was freed as a result of the Emancipation Proclamation in 1865.
-Yet she could see just how unjust the world she was living in was.
+Yet she could see how just how unjust the world was.
 This drove her to become a journalist and activist.
 Throughout her life, she fought against prejudice and for equality for African Americans.
 Ida B. Wells would go on to co-own a newspaper, write several books, help cofound the National Association for the Advancement of Colored People (NAACP), and fight for women's right to vote.